mohamedboubaker/GPS-Tracker/README.md

 The objective of this project is to deliever a GPS tracking system that can be used to track a vehicule.
 The system includes a device that periodically sends its position and speed information to a remote server.
 The data is stored on the server where it can be accessed through a web browser for visualization.

 The scope of the project is more focoused on the embedded side.
 In other words, the developement of the server and visualization platform are not mature.
-However, this work is mainly concerned with: designing a circuit, manufacturing the PCB, and creating firmware to power it, all while ensuring reliability.
+However, this work is mainly concerned with: designing a circuit, manufacturing the PCB, and developing firmware to power it, all while ensuring reliability.
 Below is a picture of the  produced PCB.

 ![](https://github.com/mohamedboubaker/GPS-Tracker/blob/main/Media/PCB.JPG)
 *Figure 1.
 Manufactured PCB*